JuniperPhoton/PageView.SwiftUI/README.md

 }
 ```

-The example above achieve the following feature:
+The example above achieves the following feature:

 ![](./Doc/preview-banner.jpg)